Amos77Robert/EHG-Signal-Analysis-for-Preterm-Birth-Prediction/README.md

 # Title
 Electrohysterograph (EHG) for Preterm Birth Signal Analysis
 # Aim
-Seeks to improve interpretability of the recorded physiological EHG signals from pregnant mothers by understanding signal mechanisms which lead to induced and cesarean births.
+Seeks to improve interpretability of the recorded preterm physiological EHG signals from pregnant mothers by understanding signal mechanisms which lead to induced and cesarean births.
 # Objectives
 1).
 Analyse signals obtained from physionet.org for preterm birth 2).
 Extract features and perform feature engineering